Esk, Queensland: Attractions

 Nearby attractions include Lake Somerset and Lake Wivenhoe, both lakes created by dams which provide a number of camping areas with facilities and opportunities for water-based recreational activities including boating, canoeing, fishing and skiing and Ravensbourne and Crows Nest National Parks.

 The historic Bellevue Homestead is located in the area.
 Also close by are the peaks Glen Rock and Mount Esk.

-Media

-Esk is serviced by a Christian radio station on FM 87.6 MHz.